killswitch-GUI/CobaltStrike-ToolKit/README.md

 Turns off the watch hook and set the follow beacon output to off.

 ### Credential Checks
-Everytime a Cred is added to the Cred data model a credential is checked against the known list of creds.
+Every time a Cred is added to the Cred data model a credential is checked against the known list of creds.
 If it matches it posts to the event log!